-The alpaca is a cousins to the llama.
+The alpaca is a cousin to the llama.
 It is a beautiful, intelligent animal native to the Andean Mountain range of South America, particularly Peru, Bolivia, and Chile.
 The United States first commercially imported alpacas in 1984.
 Over 160,000 alpacas are now registered in North America.

 There are two types of alpacas in the United States today.
 Although almost physically identical, what distinguishes the two types is their fiber.
 The Huacaya (wa-Ki’-ah) is the more common of the two and has a fluffy, extremely fine coat.
 The Suri (SUR-ee) is the rarer of the two and has fiber that is silky and resembles pencil-locks.